 Luminar VS Lightroom

 As far as the capabilities go, this software is much more advanced than Lightroom.
-With this editor, you can make sky edits on many more areas of your images to create a unique image, suited to your style.
-The editor gives you the power to create multiple layers for any image and change the slider however you like, so you really can do anything you want with your images.
+With this photo editor, you can make sky edits on many more areas of your images to create a unique image, suited to your style.
+The image editor gives you the power to create multiple layers for any photo and change the slider however you like, so you really can do anything you want with your images.

-When you use Lightroom, you’ll find that the capabilities are more limited.
+When you utilize Lightroom, you’ll find that the capabilities are more limited.
 In fact, you’ll probably want to swap over to the Adobe suite to create your desired look, whereas with this software, you can do everything right there in the one program.